Save Me

 They say my lifestyle is bad for my health

-➔ The phrase "They say..." introduces reported speech, indicating that the statement is not the speaker's original thought, but rather something they have heard from others.
-This creates a sense of external judgment and societal pressure.
+➔ The sentence reports what others say.
+"They say..." introduces indirect speech, indicating that the statement is not the speaker's own original thought, but rather a common opinion or observation.

 -